FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 * Quicksight has an anomaly insights feature, removing the need to write custom code.
 * If you want to use SPICE and you don't have enough space, choose Edit/Preview data.
 In data preparation, you can remove fields from the data set to decrease its size.
 You can also apply a filter or write a SQL query that reduces the number of rows or columns returned.

+> DynamoDB is not supported as direct data source for QuickSight.
+You need an intermediary service, such as Athen and its data source connectors.

 ### [Amazon QuickSight vs Kibana](https://wisdomplexus.com/blogs/kibana-vs-quicksight/)

 Kibana is a visualization tool.